 Frequently Asked Questions

-What is a living life strategy?
+What is a living career strategy?

 How do I stop just reacting to what’s urgent?